Frequently Asked Questions

 Contact the Attorney General's Tobacco Litigation and Enforcement Section.
 We can be reached on our Tobacco Complaint Line at (916) 565-6486 or use the Email Complaint Form so we can check out the situation and take appropriate action.

 No. The Attorney General cannot represent private individuals.
 You will have to hire a private attorney to represent you.
-One way to find an attorney is to contact your county's bar association lawyer referral service.
-Or, you may want to contact a branch of the Tobacco Control Resource Center (TCRC), the Tobacco Products Liability Project (TPLP), this group provides tobacco information and refers potential plaintiffs to attorneys.
-You can call them at (617) 373-2026 or click on the TCRC link in the Resources section.
+One way to find an attorney is to contact your county's bar association lawyer referral service or you may want to contact the Public Health Advocacy Institute www.phaionline.org/.

-There are a variety of websites available.
-The California Department of Health Services has information available by calling 1-800-NO-BUTTS or obtain state information at http://nobutts.ucsd.edu.
+A variety of websites and other resources are available.
+The California Department of Health Services has information available by calling 1-800-NO-BUTTS and at http://nobutts.ucsd.edu.